How much does it cost to open a pho restaurant?

 In order to get a better and more accurate cost-to-open figure, you will want to think a little more about what you want to do.
 Here are some important considerations to help you develop a better estimate for your new pho restaurant.

-- At the other end of the spectrum, the sky is really the limit, but a typical range of $250K to more than $300K is the norm depending on location.
+- At the other end of the spectrum, the sky is really the limit, but a typical range of $250K to more than $300K is the norm depending on concept and location.
 In this scenario, most everything has to be installed during the buildout to get the restaurant to a functional state, even with used instead of shiny new equipment.
-This option is obviously more expensive, but you get the exact pho restaurant needed to achieve your process, procedures and goals.
+This option is obviously more expensive and require more work, but you get the exact pho restaurant needed to achieve your process, procedures and goals.

 The Two Key Factors: Planning and Execution